mdpiper/resume/mpiper-resume.md

 and communicated this information to the Engineering team.

 *Solutions Engineer*
-Harris Geospatial Solutions, Boulder, Colorado (2010-2012)
+Harris Geospatial Solutions, Boulder, CO (2010-2012)

 >
 Acted as technology evangelist for IDL.